All Products

 Object types

-Objects can be classified into the following three types based on how they are created:
+Objects can be classified into three types based on how they are created.
+The following table describes the three types.

 Important

-An object cannot be converted to a different object type.
+You cannot change the type of an object.
 For example, a normal object cannot be converted to a multipart object or an appendable object.

 Object information